 Hire engineering when the product needs strict security architecture, high-traffic reliability, multi-tenant permissions, complex data models, or a roadmap that will require ongoing product development.
 Claude Code can still help prototype the concept, but the operating responsibility belongs with a technical team.

 Use an agency or implementation partner when the business case is clear but your team lacks the time, technical judgment, or integration experience to scope the build safely.
 That is common for revenue operations, finance operations, and AI-assisted workflows that touch customer data.
+For that path, AI app development services are usually the cleaner fit than forcing an internal Claude Code project without an owner.

 The practical threshold: if you’re building something that will need a team to operate, start with Claude Code to validate the concept, then bring in engineering when validation is done.
 Claude Code is the fastest way to test whether a product idea is worth a real development investment, but it is not a substitute for long-term ownership.